Everything is going to have to be put back

 Start with the leaves, the small twigs, and the nests that have been shaken, ripped, or broken off by the fall.

 Tap’s practice celebrates the natural world in all its life and vigour.
 She begins by harvesting images from decommissioned auction catalogs—depictions of the natural world.
 From these fragments new collaged compositions are built up and become the source for the paintings.
-The first act can be understood as deconstruction, literally tearing the cannon to pieces.
+The first act can be understood as deconstruction, literally tearing the canon to pieces.
 The second act is reassembly, integrating multiple viewpoints into a new form.
 Then, reanimation through the act of painting.

 With spider’s webs you must simply do the best you can.